 As is often the case most portfolio activity during the quarter was incremental, taking advantage of gains in some of the best-performing stocks to realise profits and reinvest in others which we considered to be better placed to add value in the coming periods.
-Among the companies in which we reduced the Fund's holdings were microchip makers Nvidia and ASML; and software providers Intuit (maker of QuickBooks accounting software), Adobe and Ansys.
-However we did exit our positions in Heineken and in personal care brands business Estee Lauder.
+Among the companies in which we reduced the Fund's holdings were Novo Nordisk, the healthcare company behind weight-loss drugs which have surged in popularity; microchip makers Nvidia and ASML; and software providers Intuit (maker of QuickBooks accounting software), Adobe and Ansys.
+However we did exit our position in personal care brands business Estee Lauder.
 Proceeds from these 'trims' and outright sales were used to add to several existing holdings and we also introduced two new companies to the portfolio: O'Reilly (US autoparts) and Unite, the UK's largest developer and operator of purpose built student housing.